 Step 3: When your test is completed, click the ‘Submit’ button.
-You must answer 80 percent of the questions correctly to be eligible for 3 continuing education credits.
+You must answer 80 percent of the questions correctly to be eligible for 2 or 3 continuing education credits, depending on the test.
 You will receive a Certificate of Completion via e-mail within 24 hours of taking your test.

 Important: If you happen to fail your Home Study test you can retake the test at no charge from the ‘ACRP Learning Portal’ link located in the log-in area after you are logged in to acrpnet.org.
 You can also return to the test by clicking the ‘Go To’ link at the bottom of your purchase confirmation email.

 Home Study tests require use an evaluation component as part of the educational activity.
 The evaluation will ask you to evaluate the content of each article, the quality of materials, the staff performance, and some general questions about your experience taking the Home Study.
 Completing the evaluation will not affect your grade on the Home Study test.
 You will be required to complete an evaluation after you have taken the Home Study test in order to receive contact hours.

 Home Study tests require version 4.x browsers or higher from Internet Explorer, Mozilla Firefox or Safari.
 A browser that can run Adobe Flash 9.0 is required to view the digital edition of Clinical Researcher and Adobe Acrobat is required to view PDFs of the Home Study test.